silkyclouds/NoiseBuster/README.md

 The script can be run from a docker container, but the script still needs to be adapted in order to write to your own influxDB instance and/or push the messages to your own pushover account.

-If you decide to run this toold from within docker, simply follow the bellow configuration steps (Configuration category) and run :
+If you decide to run this tool from within docker, simply follow the bellow configuration steps (Configuration category) and run :

 ````
 docker build -t noise_buster .